vyos/vyos-documentation/docs/configuration/firewall/index.rst

 Firewall
 ########

-With VyOS being based on top of Linux and its kernel, the Netfilter project created the iptables and now the successor nftables for the Linux kernel to work directly on the data flows.
-This now extends the concept of zone-based security to allow for manipulating the data at multiple stages once accepted by the network interface and the driver before being handed off to the destination (e.g. a web server OR another device).
+As VyOS is based on Linux it leverages its firewall.
+The Netfilter project created iptables and its successor nftables for the Linux kernel to work directly on packet data flows.
+This now extends the concept of zone-based security to allow for manipulating the data at multiple stages once accepted by the network interface and the driver before being handed off to the destination (e.g., a web server OR another device).

-A simplified traffic flow, based on Netfilter packet flow, is shown next, in order to have a full view and understanding of how packets are processed, and what possible paths can take.
+A simplified traffic flow diagram, based on Netfilter packet flow, is shown next, in order to have a full view and understanding of how packets are processed, and what possible paths traffic can take.

 .. figure:: /_static/images/firewall-gral-packet-flow.png

-Main notes regarding this packet flow and terminology used in VyOS firewall:
+The main points regarding this packet flow and terminology used in VyOS firewall are covered below:

-   * **Bridge Port?**: choose appropiate path based on if interface were the packet was received is part of a bridge, or not.
+   * **Bridge Port?**: choose appropriate path based on whether interface where the packet was received is part of a bridge, or not.

-If interface were the packet was received isn't part of a bridge, then packet is processed at the **IP Layer**:
+If the interface where the packet was received isn't part of a bridge, then packetis processed at the **IP Layer**:

-   * **Prerouting**: several actions can be done in this stage, and currently these actions are defined in different parts in vyos configuration.
-Order is important, and all these actions are performed before any actions define under ``firewall`` section.
+   * **Prerouting**: several actions can be done in this stage, and currently these actions are defined in different parts in VyOS configuration.
+Order is important, and all these actions are performed before any actions defined under ``firewall`` section.
 Relevant configuration that acts in this stage are:

       * **Conntrack Ignore**: rules defined under ``set system conntrack ignore